fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 #### Email ID and mobile number

-As part of the regulatory guidelines, the email id and mobile number of the private limited firm has to be verified for its validity.
+As part of the regulatory guidelines, the email id and mobile number of the private limited company has to be verified for its validity.
 You can use any method of your choice to do the verification.
 Sending an OTP or a link is the most common method.
 Currently we don't offer APIs for email and mobile verification.
 FP APIs assume that the verification is done at your end.

 #### Bank Account

-As part of the regulatory requirement, you need to verify the account ownership of the bank account given by the private limited firm.
+As part of the regulatory requirement, you need to verify the account ownership of the bank account given by the private limited company.
 There are three ways you can do the verification at present:
-a) Conduct penny drop validation and match the bank a/c holder name that is returned, with the private limited firm
+a) Conduct penny drop validation and match the bank a/c holder name that is returned, with the private limited company
-b) Accept a cancelled cheque copy and manually match the name on the cheque with the private limited firm
+b) Accept a cancelled cheque copy and manually match the name on the cheque with the private limited company
 c) Use FP's bank account verification service

 The names may not match 100% all the time.
 You have to be reasonably sure that the a/c belongs to the sole proprietor.
 There are no set guidelines on what should be the match %.

 Refer API doc for [FP's Bank verification service](https://fintechprimitives.com/docs/api/#create-bank-verification)

-#### 2. Check the private limited firm's kyc status
+#### 2. Check the private limited company's kyc status

-Depending on the private limited firm's kyc status, you might need to collect additional information.
+Depending on the private limited company's kyc status, you might need to collect additional information.
 Use the [kyc check guide](/identity/kyc-check) to learn how to check the kyc status.
-The KYC will be peformed for PAN of the private limited firm in this case.
+The KYC will be peformed for PAN of the private limited company in this case.

-#### 3. Perform digital kyc _conditional step for the private limited firm_
+#### 3. Perform digital kyc _conditional step for the private limited company_

-As part of the regulatory guidelines, KYC of the private limited firm must be completed before making investments.
+As part of the regulatory guidelines, KYC of the private limited company must be completed before making investments.
-Currently we don't offer APIs for private limited firm's KYC application.
+Currently we don't offer APIs for private limited company's KYC application.
 You can complete the KYC application processing at your end and use FP's [kyc check guide](/identity/kyc-check)  to determine the succfessful completion of KYC verification before proceeding with investments

 #### 4. Create business details

-The following information about the private limited firm is needed to  set up investment account
+The following information about the private limited company is needed to  set up investment account

 1. Service provided by the business
 2. Net worth amount of the business
 3. Net worth as on date
-4. Exchange where company is listed if applicable
-5. Business category i.e active or passive non financial entity
+4. Business category i.e active or passive non financial entity, related to listed company
-6. Business sub category i.e `Foreign financial institute(FFI)`, `Direct-report foreign financial entities(DRFE)`, `Direct reporting non financial foreign entities (DRNEFE)`
+5. Business sub category if applicable i.e if passive NFE then `Foreign financial institute(FFI)`, `Direct-report foreign financial entities(DRFE)`, `Direct reporting non financial foreign entities (DRNEFE)`

 Sample Request